Fall Fishing for Salmon and Steelhead

 There are so many things I've learned over the years and still more to learn each time I go out.
 The name of this game is change.
-Don't be afraid to go to a new location, fish a different pattern, adjust your presentation, and sometimes even abandon ship (rarely)
+Don't be afraid to go to a new location, fish a different pattern, adjust your presentation, and sometimes even abandon ship.

-When it comes to the where of fishing for these, also note that weather can play a huge role in where you go.
+When it comes to the location, note that weather can play a huge role in where you go.
 Many of these tributaries have small water tables and can raise and lower very quickly.
 A simple rule of thumb is that larger waters take longer to rise but also longer to clear, and smaller waters take shorter to rise and shorter to clear.
 So when that big rainstorm comes in and your favorite big stream is blown out, check out some smaller water that might just be clearing up enough to be fishable.

-(yes we finally got to the how).
 These fish are targeting with a variety of tactics.
 Before they are in the stream they are targeted with charter boats and can find a great amount of success.
 Once in the stream you can throw spoons on traditional gear for active fish, drift natural and artificial baits on spinning rods, noodle rods, and center pin rods.
-However for this we will focus on how to target these fish on a fly rod.
+However, we will focus on how to target these fish on a fly rod.

 Rod